Random Walks Performed by Topologically-Specific Agents on Complex Networks: Basic Concepts

-A \emph{topologically-specific agent} is henceforth taken to correspond to a relatively small connected graph when compared to the complex network to be explored.
+A \emph{topologically-specific agent} is henceforth taken to correspond to a relatively small connected graph when compared to the size of the complex network to be explored.
+In this work we considered the agents shown in Figure~\ref{fig:agents}.
+For comparative purposes, a single point is also taken into account.
 The \emph{size} $n$ of an agent corresponds to the number of its nodes.
 The size of the complex network is $N \gg n$.

-There are two main possible types of topologically-specific nodes, here called: (a) \emph{symmetric}; and (b) \emph{asymmetric}.
-The former type is characterized by defining an automorphism (for any permutation of nodes), a property which is not satisfied in the second case.

-A given topologically specific agent is said to \emph{fit} or \emph{occupy} a specific locus of the complex network provided that locus corresponds to one of the network subgraphs that completely contains the graph corresponding to the specific agent.
-In the present work, the fact a network locus contain the agent graph will be referred to as that locus being respectively \emph{admissible} to the agent.
+A given topologically specific agent is said to \emph{fit} or \emph{occupy} a specific locus of the complex network provided that locus corresponds to one of the network subgraphs that completely contains the graph representing the specific agent.
+In the present work, the fact a network locus contains the agent graph will be referred to as that locus being respectively \emph{admissible} to the agent.

-In the case of an asymmetric agent, the verification of the admissibility of a given locus needs to take into account all permutations of nodes, so as to consider the respective automorphisms.
-However, the admissibility of symmetric agents can be verified while considering only combinations of the involved nodes.